-The Cairo is an apartment building located in the Dupont Circle neighborhood of Washington, DC, and it is the largest residential building in DC.
-The building is particularly notable for being the largest building in Washington, DC at the time of its construction, and for stirring public outcry because of the sheer size of it.
-As a result, the Cairo was responsible for the passing of legislation limiting the height of buildings within Washington, DC.
+The Cairo is an apartment building located in the Dupont Circle neighborhood of Washington, DC, and it is the largest residential building in the city.
+Constructed in the 1890s, the building is particularly notable for being the largest building in Washington, DC at the time of its construction, and for stirring public outcry because of its sheer size.
+As a result, the Cairo was a catalyst for the passing of legislation limiting the height of buildings within the capital.
 Today, the Cairo is home to luxury condominiums.
 It was placed on the National Register of Historic Places in September of 1994.

 Backstory and Context

 On February 19th of 1894, Architect T. Franklin Schneider was given a permit to construct his project of a massive apartment building.
 Planned to reach twelve stories, the building was to be the largest size that Washington, DC would permit a private building to be at the time.
 Construction on the building began that year, and even before the building was completed, it was subject to criticism due to the sheer size of the building.
 Those in the neighborhood complained of things from it being so tall that it blocked out light, to it being a safety hazard, to it being such a size that it out-scaled every other building in the neighborhood.
 Despite the outcry from the public, all apartments in the building were leased out by the time construction was completed, and it was very much a strong architectural advancement, due to its steel frame construction.